flexivian/flexbench/openapi-module/README.md

 ### Running the Scripts

-All npm scripts should be running under openapi-module
+All npm scripts should be running under `openapi-module`.

-Go to the flexbench/openapi-module on your current device:
+Go to the `flexbench/openapi-module` on your current device:

 ```sh
 cd /Users/yourusername/projects/flexbench/openapi-module